Padfoot, Prongs, & Associates:

 It also finally occurred to me that although James may have been the apparent leader of the pack, he may quite frequently have been playing George to Sirius’s more reckless Fred.
 Raising the question of whether Severus Snape was simply Black & Potter’s Percy?

-With the revelations of OotP and HBP however, and most particularly that of DHs, we have a bit more of a context to work from.
+With the revelations of OotP and HBP however, and most particularly that of DHs, we have a bit more context to work from.
 Snape was not their Percy; not even close.
 He was not the “nearest and easiest target”.
 He was never some “shining example” to which they were compared and perpetually found wanting.

 Severus Snape was the competition.